-The specific allowance represents the total credit loss allowances on loans which are individually evaluated for impairment.
 The general allowance is for the group of loans discussed above which are collectively evaluated for impairment.
 The change in provision for credit losses is recorded in net investment gains (losses).

 Charge-offs include allowances that have been established on loans that were satisfied either by taking ownership of the collateral or by some other means such as discounted pay-off or loan sale.
 When ownership of the property is taken it is recorded at the lower of the loan's carrying value or the property's fair value (based on appraised values) less estimated costs to sell.
 The real estate owned is recorded as a component of other investments and the loan is recorded as fully paid, with any allowance for credit loss that has been established charged off.
 Fair value of the real estate is determined by third party appraisal.
 Recoveries are situations where the Company has received a payment from the borrower in an amount greater than the carrying value of the loan (principal outstanding less specific allowance).
-The Company did not own any real estate related to our mortgage participations during the years ended December 31, 2023 and 2022.
+The Company did not own any real estate related to our mortgage participations during the years ended December 31, 2024 and 2023.